JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 4. Not Needed
 5. Avoid

+The only people who have actually used mods in a playthrough of some kind are the ones with their recommendation in the mod page.
+Mods that have NO recommendations (listed under Unreviewed) didn't show any stability/compatibility problems with brief testing, but have not been used in a playthrough.

 **Installing patches/individual files from existing LS2 mods**

 For several patches and files, there is already a downloaded version with LS2, but the patches aren't selected for non-included mods.
 To add them without reinstalling over the original mod, do the following: